kernelci/kernelci-api/doc/pipeline-details.md

 ### Tarball

-When the trigger pushes new revision node (checkout), the tarball receives a pub/sub event.
-A node named 'tarball' is pushed with the 'running' state.
+When the trigger pushes a new revision node (checkout), the tarball receives a pub/sub event.
 The tarball then updates a local git checkout of the full kernel source tree.
 Then it makes a tarball with the source code and pushes it to the API storage.
-The state of the tarball node will be updated to 'available'.
+The state of the checkout node will be updated to 'available' and the holdoff time will be set.
 The URL of the tarball is also added to the artifacts of the revision node.

 ### Runner

-The Runner step listens for pub/sub events about available tarball node.
+The Runner step listens for pub/sub events about available checkout node.
 It will then schedule some jobs (it can be any kind of job including build and test) to be run in various runtime environments as defined in the pipeline YAML configuration from the Core tools.
 A node is pushed to the API with "available" state e.g. "kunit" node.
 This will generate pub/sub event of build or test node creation.

 ### Runtime Environment